 - staff dedicated to your wellbeing, from a Tutor to help resolve personal matters, to nurses and a counsellor

-- opportunities to design and build in the College: recent examples include a student-designed recording studio, and design work for the world-famous annual May Ball
+- opportunities to design and build in the College: recent examples include a student-designed recording studio, and design work for the world-famous College May Ball

-- guaranteed College accommodation for each entire academic year
+- guaranteed accommodation for the duration of your studies from October to June each year

-- a large, well-stocked, and expanding College Library, always open
+- a large, well-stocked College Library, always open

 The Architecture Course